 IAS 1 - Presentation of Financial Statements ("IAS 1"), has been amended to clarify how to classify debt and other liabilities as either current or non-current.
 The amendment to IAS 1 is effective for the years beginning on or after January 1, 2023, with early application permitted.
-The Company is currently assessing the impact of this amendment on its consolidated financial statements.
+The Company has adopted this amendment effective July 1, 2023, resulting in no impact to the condensed interim consolidated financial statements.

-6. Right-of-Use Asset and Lease Liability
+6. Right-of-use asset and lease liability

 On September 17, 2021, the Company entered a five-year office lease with an arm's length landlord commencing November 1, 2021.
 For the first 36 months, the Company will pay \$3,275 per month and for the remainder of the term the monthly payments will be \$3,488.
-The Company has recognized a ROU asset in respect to this lease, which is included in right-of-use asset on the statement of financial position.
+The Company has recognized a right-of-use ("ROU") asset in respect to this lease, which is included in right-of-use asset on the statement of financial position.